jjceball/132ACSE/README.md

 CSE132A
 =======
-SQL code used in exercises for CSE132A
+Code used in exercises for CSE132A, Database System Principles

+Core Languaged used: SQL